Efficient Douglas-Rachford Methods on Hadamard Manifolds with Applications to the Heron Problems: Numerical Experiments

-The runtime and the number of iterations are depicted in Table \ref{TableIner1} and the graph of values of $E_n$ with respect to the number of iterations $n$ is shown in Figure \ref{FigureIner1}.
-From Table \ref{TableIner1} and Figure \ref{FigureIner1}, we can see that Alg($p$-AccDR) is faster than [Alg(InDR)] and [Alg(DR)] in both runtime and number of iterations.
+The runtime and number of iterations are presented in Table \ref{TableIner1} for $(a,b)=(1,2)$ and in Table \ref{TableIner2} for $(a,b)=(3,7)$.
+The graph of $E_n$ values with respect to the number of iterations $n$ is shown in Figure \ref{FigureIner1} for both cases.
+From Tables \ref{TableIner1}, \ref{TableIner2}, and Figure \ref{FigureIner1}, it is evident that Alg($p$-AccDR) is faster than Alg(InDR) and Alg(DR) in terms of both runtime and number of iterations.